gedbac/di4js/README.md

     di.resolve('car'); // { engine: { hp: 0 }, year: 1976 }

-Parameter's name or index can be set.
+Parameter can be defined by name or index.

     di
       .register('car')